Introduction

 With all of its quirks and exceptions to the rules, the ever-evolving English language can be a hard one to master when it comes to spelling.
-In fact, the way words in American English are spelled has only become standardized in the last couple centuries – thanks, in large part, to the development of the printing press.
+In fact, the way words in American English are spelled has only become standardized in the last couple centuries – thanks in large part to the development of the printing press.
 While spellcheck programs are a great invention, spelling remains an important skill.
 Whether you’re in school or in the workforce, spelling matters.
 Fair or not, people will judge you based on misspelled words in your writing.
 That can hurt your grades or stunt your career development.
 And it just may cost you thousands of dollars on a TV game show.
 We have rounded up plenty of great resources to help you improve your spelling.
-This guide is packed with spelling tips, words to watch out for, spelling bee resources and more.
+This guide is packed with spelling tips, words to watch out for, spelling bee resources, and more.

 These tips to improve your spelling are based on expert advice.
 Check out the basics below.
 And if you want even more helpful tips, click on the provided links.

 Most adult native English speakers have a vocabulary of thousands of words – 20,000 to 35,000, according to one study– and among those there are dozens, if not hundreds, that are commonly misspelled (including the word misspell).
 There are many reasons some words are so often misspelled: Sometimes we apply a common spelling rule, such as I before E except after C, to a word that proves to be an exception (weird, for example).
-Other times, we add letters (such as an extra L in column) or omit letters (like as the second T in letter).
-And then there are the words (such as colonel) that don’t sound anything like they’re spelled.
+Other times we add letters (such as an extra L in column) or omit letters (like as the second T in letter).
+And then there are words (such as colonel) that don’t sound anything like they’re spelled.
 Here are 10 of the most commonly misspelled words:

 And those are just the tip of the iceberg.
-Check out the links below for many more commonly misspelled words, and how to avoid misspelling them.
+Check out the links below for many more commonly misspelled words and how to avoid misspelling them.

 This extensive list of problematic words includes tips for remembering how to spell them correctly.